ri72miieop/CA_embeddings_infra/scripts/go/README.md

-# Qdrant R2 Tools (Go)
+# Qdrant Export Tools (Go)

-Go tools for exporting and downloading Qdrant vector data to/from Cloudflare R2 storage.
+Go tools for exporting and downloading Qdrant vector data to/from cloud storage (Cloudflare R2 or Supabase Storage).

 ## Features